rollbar/docs/tools/pagerduty.md

-## How to Integrate PagerDuty with Rollbar
+# Connecting Rollbar to PagerDuty

 Rollbar can create, update, and resolve Incidents in [PagerDuty](http://pagerduty.com/).